CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 Run the setup_db.sql file on all databases that will be monitored by pgMonitor.
 At minimum this must be at least the global database so the necessary database objects are created.
 The `pgmonitor-extension` is expected to be available to be installed in the target database(s) when running this file.
 Note the setup.sql file is a convenience file and the steps contained within it can be done manually and customized as needed.

 The `sql_exporter.yml.example` file should be copied and renamed to `sql_exporter.yml` since this is what the sysconfig file is expecting to find.
-This file contains setting for sql_exporter, the list of collection files to use and the configuration for which databases to connect to and which collections to run on each database.
+This file contains settings for sql_exporter, the list of collection files to use, and the configuration for which databases to connect to and which collections to run on each database.
 Please see the examples inside the file and refer to the upstream project for all of the configuration options available.
-At the example shows how to run both the global and per-db collections on the default postgres database.
+The example shows how to run both the global and per-db collections on the default 'postgres' database.
 It also shows how you can connect to pgBouncer to collect metrics directly from it as well.
 The collector names that can be used can be found inside the collection files at the top.

-Note that your pg_hba.conf will have to be configured to allow the {{< shell >}}ccp_monitoring{{< /shell >}} system user to connect as the {{< shell >}}ccp_monitoring{{< /shell >}} role to any database in the instance.
-The sql_exporter is set to connect via the local tcp loopback by default.
+Note that your pg_hba.conf will have to be configured to allow the {{< shell >}}ccp_monitoring{{< /shell >}} system user to connect as the {{< shell >}}ccp_monitoring{{< /shell >}} role to any database in the instance. sql_exporter is set to connect via the local TCP loopback by default.
 If passwordless login is desired, a .pgpass file can be created for the ccp_monitoring user or the connection configuration can be changed to use a local socket and peer-based authentication can be done instead.

 For replica servers, the setup is the same except that the setup_db.sql file does not need to be run since writes cannot be done there and it was already run on the primary.